Hard magnet tutorial – with AI-based property predictions#

 )

-This has returned an ExtrinsicProperties object containing the predicted hysteresis properties.
-This is the same object type as returned by running micromagnetic simulations and them processing them with mammos_analysis.hysteresis.extrinsic_properties in the hard magnet tutorial.
+This returns an ExtrinsicProperties object containing the predicted hysteresis properties.
+This is the same object type as returned by running micromagnetic simulations and then processing them with mammos_analysis.hysteresis.extrinsic_properties in the hard magnet tutorial.

 results_ai